monero-project/monero-site/_i18n/fr/resources/moneropedia/mnemonicseed.md

 ---
-layout: moneropedia
 entry: "Mnemonic Seed"
 terms: ["mnemonic-seed", "mnemonic"]
 summary: "a 13 or 25 word phrase used to backup a Monero account, available in a number of languages"
 ---

+{% include untranslated.html %}
 ### The Basics

-{{ page.summary | capitalize }}.
+A 13 or 25 word phrase used to backup a Monero account, available in a number of languages.
 This 25-word phrase (13 words in the case of MyMonero) has all the information needed to view and spend funds from a Monero @account.

 ### In-depth Information